How to Build Simple React App (Part 4)

 });

-This will filter our todos depending on filter value of our todoReducer.
-This is asimple and intuitive solution, but it has one problem.
-It will recalculate todo list each time when the component is re-rendered.
+This will filter our todos depending on the filter value of our todoReducer.
+This is a simple and intuitive solution, but it has one problem.
+It will recalculate to-do list each time when the component is re-rendered.
 That is where selectors come in.
-We will use reselect library for selectors, you can find many examples and explanations about selectors and how they work on their page.
+We will use the reselect library for selectors, you can find many examples and explanations about selectors and how they work on their page.
 Practically what selectors will do is optimize function calls.
-When we do this through selectors, function which calculates "visible todos" will be called only when some parts of the state (that function is using) gets changed, and not every time component is re-rendered.
+When we do this through selectors, the function which calculates "visible todos" will be called only when some parts of the state (that the function is using) get changed, and not every time the component is re-rendered.
 That may be very useful especially when calculations are expensive.
-Let's see how does all this look like implemented.
+Let's see how all this looks like is implemented.

 First, we will create a new file for our todo selectors, todoSelectors.js and put it inside our TodoList/reducers/ folder.